syncfusion-content/asp.netwebforms-docs/aspnet/PivotGrid/Getting-Started.md

 ### Create an application

-This section encompasses on how to configure the PivotGrid component in an application.
+This section explains how you can configure the PivotGrid component in an application.

 You can also pass the required data to PivotGrid and customize it according to your requirements.

-This example illustrates how the PivotGrid component tabulates the sales/revenue amount over a period of fiscal years across different geographic locations.
+This example illustrates how the PivotGrid component tabulates the sales or revenue amount over a period of fiscal years across different geographic locations.

  ![](Getting-Started_images/Getting-Started_img17.png)